 Where is Amityville House Now?

 The Amityville Horror house’s original address was 112 Ocean Avenue (also shown as 110 Ocean Avenue on Google Maps).
-In 1977, the release of author Jay Anson’s The Amityville Horror book and its subsequent series of films attracted throngs of tourists to Amityville in search of the infamous house.
-To deter or rather, confuse tourists visiting the area, the address of Amityville House was changed to 108 Ocean Avenue.
+In 1977, the release of author Jay Anson’s The Amityville Horror book and the subsequent series of horror films attracted throngs of tourists to Amityville in search of the infamous hatuned house.
+To deter or rather, confuse tourists visiting the area, the address of Amityville House was deliberately changed to 108 Ocean Avenue.

-The large volume of searches on Google Map on Amityville House have also forced homeowners staying along Ocean Avenue to lodge a complaint against the invasion of privacy.
+The large volume of searches on Google Map on Amityville House have forced homeowners staying along Ocean Avenue to lodge a formal complaint to Google for the invasion of privacy.
 As a result, the original Amityville House as well as properties along Ocean Avenue were blurred out to protect the privacy of homeowners living in the area; an aerial view of the house can still be viewed with Google Map’s satellite view.
 Amityville House was also removed as a local attraction on Google Maps to prevent users from identifying the exact location of the property.